Intranet without workspace.

 According to McKinsey Global Institute’s report, “The social economy: Unlocking value and productivity through social technologies,” the potential savings are $900 billion to $1.3 trillion annually.
 And that’s in just four verticals: consumer packaged goods, retail financial services, advanced manufacturing, and professional services.

 The value of a social intranet is not limited to these sectors or white-collar employees.
-In our humble experience at Axero, workplaces as diverse as retail shops, entertainment platforms, and government agencies have all benefited from going social.
+In our humble experience at Axero, workplaces as diverse as retail shops, entertainment platforms, and government intranets have all benefited from going social.

 So, if a trillion dollars is up for grabs, what is keeping employers from jumping in?